akshaybhatnagar-msft/refactoring-kata/README.md

 - Configuration management approach

 ## If you use any AI help, please be honest and tell me where and how.
 I am okay with you using some AI tooling for writing code but the ideas have to be yours.
 For example -
-- It's oaky to ask AI - can you show me a small sample snippet for how to read/write files from a network
+- It's okay to ask AI - can you show me a small sample snippet for how to read/write files from a network
 - It's not okay to ask AI - review this code and clean it up as per my interviewer